 - Promote Immunity: Polyphenols of many types are abundant in tea and help promote immunity to foreign pathogens.
 Source

-- Cancer Prevention: Where tea does help in cancer prevention is by mitigating free radicals which can give rise to the development of abnormal cell growth.
+- Cancer Prevention:Â Where tea does help in cancer prevention is by mitigating free radicals, giving rise to the development of abnormal cell growth.
 The abnormal cells can turn cancerous.
-Tea alone will not prevent cancer, but combining it with a healthy lifestyle and healthy eating, it may certainly help.
+Tea alone will not prevent cancer, but combining it with a healthy lifestyle and healthy eating may certainly help.
 Source

-- Matcha Green Tea: Provides 30 times more Vitamin C than an infusion of whole leaf green tea, the protein and calcium levels are also higher in matcha green tea.
+- Matcha Green Tea: Provides 30 times more Vitamin C than an infusion of whole leaf green tea.
+The protein and calcium levels are also higher in matcha green tea.

 - Weight Loss: Studies have shown that tea does increase your metabolic rate of burning calories.
 The catechins in tea help turn fat into energy by increasing your energy expenditure.